Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

 we can’t know.
 We can run both calculations, in particular we can find out if there was a reduction step in two optional operations.
-There are 4 options: Only one of then containing a reduction step, two of them containing a reduction steo or nither of them.
+There are 4 options: Only one of then containing a reduction step, two of them containing a reduction step or neither of them.
 We can know exactly, assuming we make a guess on *e*<sub>*t* − 1</sub>, if there is going to be an extra reduction step.
 We know enough to guess - if we guess correctly, we can know if there will be a reduction step because we can